hobborg/dtControl/web/_pages/tacas2021.md

 We tested the artifact on a PC with a 64 bit Windows 10 operating system, 24 GB RAM and a 3.00 GHz AMD Phenom II X6 1075T processor.
 We ran the virtual machine with 12 GB of RAM and 2 cores of the processor, using VirtualBox 6.0.16.
 The case studies have a size of ~4.5GB, so the experiments require ~5GB hard drive.
-The original experiments were conducted on an Ubuntu 19.10 server with much more power, namely 250 GB RAM and a 2.2GHz Intel Xeon CPU E5-2630 v4, and we parallelized a lot.
+The experiments in the paper were conducted on an Ubuntu 19.10 server with much more power, namely 250 GB RAM and a 2.2GHz Intel Xeon CPU E5-2630 v4, with multiple experiments running in parallel.
 More concrete details on the scripts are in Section "Reproducing the results of the paper"

-To run dtControl, you need Python 3.7.9 or higher (which is installed automatically on the TACAS 21 VM) as well as several libraries which are included in the [zip of the artifact][1].
+To run dtControl, you need Python 3.7.9 or higher (which is installed automatically on the TACAS 21 VM) as well as several libraries which are included in the [zip of the artifact](https://dtcontrol.model.in.tum.de/files/tacas21-artifact.zip).
+The web-based graphical user interface was tested on Firefox 80, which comes bundled with the VM.

 ### Installing dtControl
 We assume that you start on a clean version of the [TACAS 2021 VM](https://zenodo.org/record/4041464) and use it only for this evaluation, hence we do not bother with virtual environments.
 We assume that `python3.8` and `pip3` are already installed.

 First, we have to add `~/.local/bin` to the path so that `dtcontrol` can easily be found after installation